asyrjasalo/vagrant-syncer/README.md

     vagrant syncer

-See [Vagrantfile](https://github.com/asyrjasalo/vagrant-syncer/tree/master/example) for an example setup.
+See and try out with [the example](https://github.com/asyrjasalo/vagrant-syncer/tree/master/example).

 ## Detailed list of improvements over rsync(-auto)